Overview

 try {

-(Invoke-RestMethod -Method Post -Uri $tokenUri -Body $body -TimeoutSec 15 -ErrorAction Stop).access_token
+return (Invoke-RestMethod -Method Post -Uri $tokenUri -Body $body -TimeoutSec 15 -ErrorAction Stop).access_token

 } catch {